 How To Buy A Regional Train Ticket

-These types of tickets can be bought at the counter with an agent, or via the machines in the station and occasionally, they will allow you to book them online when booking the rest of your travel.
-These types of tickets, without assigned seats or a set departure time, also often need to be validated.
+These types of tickets can be bought at the counter with an agent or via the station machines; occasionally, you can book them online when booking the rest of your travel.
+These tickets, which lack assigned seats or a set departure time, also often require validation.

 List Of Main Italian Train Stations